apache/druid/docs/content/development/extensions-core/kafka-extraction-namespace.md

 Lookups are an <a href="../experimental.html">experimental</a> feature.
 </div>

-Make sure to [include](../../operations/including-extensions.html) `druid-namespace-lookup` and `druid-kafka-extraction-namespace` as an extension.
+Make sure to [include](../../operations/including-extensions.html) `druid-lookups-cached-global` and `druid-kafka-extraction-namespace` as an extension.

 If you need updates to populate as promptly as possible, it is possible to plug into a kafka topic whose key is the old value and message is the desired new value (both in UTF-8) as a LookupExtractorFactory.